Now for #4 on our "11 Ways to Prepare for Your Best Birth" series. I've gathered some of my expert friends to contribute their expertise.

 More from Katinka: "Massage is wonderful in pregnancy; in fact the best massages of my life were all while I was pregnant.
 The body is so receptive and the tissue respond easily, thanks to all the relaxin present.
 Many women find it also helps them snag a much needed midday nap while they get a massage.
 Massage can address common concerns like piriformis syndrome (when your buttox area gets tight in pregnancy), tight shoulder, low back pain, swollen feet and calf cramps.
 Touch is oxytocin-stimulating so it's normal to get small Braxton Hicks contractions when receiving massage in our last trimester.
 It's also a reason why many of our clients who are past their due date find they go into labor shortly after a massage!
 The relaxation, centering and oxytocin hit can all help ease the body into labor when the time has come.
 Most importantly, massage is a great way get in some self-care while you still have control over your own schedule!"

-- Pelvic Floor Physical Therapy - Studies show that 64% of women experience prenatal urinary incontinence and 50% of pregnant women experience pelvic girdle pain?
-Seeing a pelvic floor specialist such as NYC's own Lindsey Vestal of The Functional Pelvis can prepare your pelvic floor for a great pregnancy, birth and postpartum.
-Check out more info and a helpful infographic on her website here and a recent podcast interview she did and a super informative tip sheet.
+Pelvic Floor Physical Therapy - Studies show that 64% of women experience prenatal urinary incontinence.
+50% of pregnant women experience pelvic girdle pain.
+Seeing a pelvic floor specialist such as NYC's own Lindsey Vestal of The Functional Pelvis can prepare your pelvic floor for a great pregnancy, ….birth and postpartum.
+Here’s a great podcast interview she did and a super informative tip sheet.

 It doesn't escape me that the cost of these things can quickly add up.
 So, if you need to, it's best to choose 1 or 2 modalities, seeking out providers who are expert in the perinatal period, and go as regularly as you can (or as regularly as the doc thinks you need to).
 This is better than trying each modality only once, as dabbling will tend to be significantly less helpful.
 Perhaps you can find a practice who covers more than one of these modalities, and ask if they offer a discount package price.